-As always, I hope you enjoy today’s holidays and observances, a music link to the Four Tops, factoids of interest for this day in history, a relevant quote from John Wooden, while looking forward to enjoying a bowl of chocolate covered insects (killer recipe below), blessed with a positive attitude and secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to Ray Charles, the fact that you love premite to those worthy of it and a relevant quote on the needed attributes of a commander in chief from Arthur L. Herman, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in: